Randal Haworth: Art

+Haworth has exhibited his Iconography series of paintings in both Los Angeles and Boca Raton, Florida.

 Haworth began hand-drawing medical illustrations for medical journal articles in 1981.
 He was inspired by master medical illustrator Max Broedel of Johns Hopkins University.
 His illustrations were published in multiple journals, including Plastic and Reconstructive Surgery, Annals of Plastic Surgery, Trauma Quarterly, and Hand Clinics.